-Wall Street rally fizzles after Fed minutes
+The close: Wall Street, TSX close lower after Fed minutes

 “A little bit of the optimism has ebbed out of the market,” due to the additional signs of monetary policy tightening, according to Chris Zaccarelli, Chief Investment Officer, at Cornerstone Financial Partners, in Huntersville, North Carolina.

-The Nasdaq biotechnology index turned negative shortly after the minutes, likely because investors turned away from riskier investments after the news, according to Zaccarelli.
-The biotech index was last down 0.94 percent.
+The Nasdaq biotechnology index turned negative shortly after the minutes, likely because investors turned away from riskier investments after the news, according to Mr. Zaccarelli.

+An earlier stocks rally was driven by a report from payrolls processor ADP, which showed the most workers were added in March since December, 2014, pointing to further tightening of the labour market.

+“It may be a bit negative for equities and that’s put in a bid for Treasuries,” said Alex Manzara, vice president at R.J.
+O’Brien and Associates in Chicago.

-Six of the TSX’s sectors were down, led lower by health care and information technology sectors.
-Valeant Pharmceuticals was down 5.35 per cent, Rogers Communications fell 1.01 per cent, which Hudson’s Bay rose 5.7 per cent after disappointing earnings but talk of a “major reinvention” boosted the shares.
-Cenovus Energy gained 2 per cent.
+In Toronto, seven of the TSX’s sectors were down, led lower by health care and information technology sectors.
+Valeant Pharmceuticals was down 6.5 per cent, Rogers Communications fell 1 per cent, which Hudson’s Bay rose 7.6 per cent after posting disappointing earnings but talk of a “major reinvention” boosted the shares.
+Cenovus Energy gained 1.6 per cent.

 Brian Battle, director of trading at Performance Trust Capital Partners in Chicago also said the late afternoon selloff was related to the Fed minutes and the comment that the Fed sees a change to its reinvestment policy as likely to be appropriate.Report Typo/Error